 problem is, even today, that’s still a freaking difficult quest. lost lots of data on the way. :(

 because most “engineers” forget that internet redundancy principle. myself included. it’s in our culture to forget it.

-a bit more in practice, computer wise, in the past i’ve used a combination of 1 local backup and 2 different clouds. now i’m with just 1 cloud, and fearing for the life of my data. plus never managed to properly automate videos and most web content. still, i do manually download them and do automate part of it, thanks to a few awesome online services.
+computer wise, in the past i’ve used a combination of 1 local backup and 2 different clouds. now i’m with just 1 cloud, and fearing for the life of my data. plus never managed to properly automate videos and most web content. still, i do manually download them and do automate part of it, thanks to a few awesome online services.

 guess we’ll have to keep on trying…